 At the beginning of each academic year, the Office of Faculty Affairs shall establish and announce dates for the submission and review of sabbatical and DIP leave requests.

 Each school/college (or equivalent unit) will be provided a list of faculty members eligible to apply for a sabbatical or DIP leave.
 Based on the University Target, the Office of Faculty Affairs will provide schools/colleges with their “College or School Target”.
-However, it shall be the sole responsibility of an individual faculty member to ascertain his/her professional leave eligibility, and failure to do so in a timely fashion will not excuse an applicant from meeting the application deadline established by the dean.
+However, it shall be the sole responsibility of an individual faculty member to ascertain their professional leave eligibility, and failure to do so in a timely fashion will not excuse an applicant from meeting the application deadline established by the dean.

 Eligible faculty wishing to do so shall submit an application for a sabbatical or DIP leave on the University form available on the Faculty Affairs web site.
 Basic application information shall include: a) the purpose of the leave; b) a brief description of the proposed project; c) what CSU resources, if any, will be needed to support the project; and d) the amount of time requested (not to exceed one year).
 In addition to the basic application information and the indemnification documents specified in Section II, this written request shall include a professional leave proposal that clearly addresses the criteria in Section IV above.